shakes98/Disaster-Response-Pipelines/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app (should be /home/workspace/app and can get to this by doing cd app).
+2. Run the following command in the app's directory to run your web app (should be /home/workspace/app and can get to this by doing cd app in the terminal).
     `python run.py`

 3. Go to http://0.0.0.0:3001/